 COITUS is a feature-length sci-fi thriller screenplay by Josh Barkey.
-In 2015, it was a Big Break quarterfinalist, and received a Silver Medal in the Page International Screenwriting Contest.
+In 2015, it was the sci-fi Silver Medal winner in the Page International Screenwriting Contest.

 NOTE: The following has sex in it.
 So don't read it if you hate sex.

 Then the faint SWISH of fabric, and of skin on skin.

 These sounds persist as we...